Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     -   ## Footer

         -   The Footer remains consistent on each page.
+        -   The Footer appears as a horizontal list of buttons at the bottom of the page on desktop and mobile.
         -   The Footer includes social media buttons.
         -   The social media buttons change colour (both background and text) when hovered over.
         -   Social Media links open in a new page.

-        -   Pleasant looking brand icons make each one evident to the user.
+        -   Pleasant looking Social Media icons make each one evident to the user.
         -   Aria-Labels have been used to make it clear to Screen Readers.

     <h2 align="center"><img src="assets/readme/footer-normal.jpg"></h2>